isotropics/shutter-agent/README.md

 ## Workflow Overview
 1. Strategy Evaluation (StrategyEvaluationRound):

-    - This round involves evaluating a strategy, determining whether to perform a swap or swap-back based on the analysis of token amounts.
+    - This round involves evaluating a predifined basic strategy, determining whether to perform a swap or swap-back based on the analysis of token amounts.
     - Once strategy evaluation is done, it either transitions to the APICheckRound (via Event.DONE_ENTER) or ends (Event.DONE), leading to the next round.
 2. API Check (APICheckRound):